Start 'Em, Sit 'Em Week 3: Defense

 Buffalo Bills vs. Cincinnati Bengals

 Buffalo's defense produced just six fantasy points in last week's win over the Giants, but I still like this unit to rebound in a plus matchup against the Bengals.
 Their offensive line has struggled, allowing nine sacks of Andy Dalton after two weeks.
-The Bills are available in a lot of leagues, too.
+The Bills are available in a lot of leaguess too, so grab them off the waiver wire and start them.

 Green Bay Packers vs. Denver Broncos

-The Packers' defense has looked great in the first two weeks, putting up a combined 24 fantasy points in wins over the Bears and Vikings.
+The Packers' defense has looked great in the first two weeks of the season, putting up a combined 24 fantasy points in wins over the Bears and Vikings.
 Next up is a date with the Broncos, who have averaged just 15 points per game through two weeks.
-Green Bay's defense is also free in more than 70 percent of leagues.
+Green Bay's defense is also free in more than 70 percent of NFL.com leagues.

 Start 'Em: Chargers D/ST vs. Houston Texans, Eagles D/ST vs. Detroit Lions